9beach/llm-cli/README.md

 ### `lt-llm-cli`

-For very long texts, you can use `lt-llm-cli`.
-It submits long texts multiple times by splitting them into smaller parts.
-You can override the sleep time and the number of lines per submission with the environment variables `LT_LINES` and `LT_SLEEP_SEC`.
+For exceptionally lengthy texts, you can utilize `lt-llm-cli`, which efficiently processes the content by dividing it into smaller segments and submitting them multiple times.
+To customize the number of lines per submission and the interval between each submission, you can set the environment variables `LT_LINES` and `LT_SLEEP_SEC`, respectively, allowing you to fine-tune the performance according to your specific requirements.

 ```sh
 cat very-long-text | lt-llm-cli deepl-cli KO > very-long-text.ko
 ```

-`lt-llm-cli` submits 200 lines at a time in the example below.
-To check the default values, please refer to [lt-llm-cli](https://github.com/9beach/llm-cli/blob/main/lt-llm-cli#L12).
+In the example below, `lt-llm-cli` submits text in chunks of 200 lines per request.
+To view the default values for various parameters, please refer to the [lt-llm-cli source code](https://github.com/9beach/llm-cli/blob/main/lt-llm-cli#L12).

 ```sh
 cat very-long-text | LT_LINES=200 lt-llm-cli deepl-cli KO > very-long-text.ko